beast/react-native-isDeviceRooted/README.md

 	${SRCROOT}/../../react-native-isDeviceRooted/ios/Pods/Headers/Public/UIDevice-PasscodeStatus**

 5. Inside your ../node_modules/react-native-isDeviceRooted/ios directory add a file named **Podfile** with the following [content](https://github.com/beast/react-native-isDeviceRooted/blob/master/Podfile.template)
-6. Run pod install in the directory mentioned in step 5
+6. Run pod install in the directory mentioned in step 5.
-7. Run react-native run-ios
+7. Run react-native run-ios or build in Xcode.

 **Note: If you are building inside of xcode, make sure you open the workspace file not the proejct file.**